RISE Undergraduate Benefits

 Conference Attendance

-All RISE participants receive full funding to attend one scientific conference annually.
-Paid is airfare, hotel (maximal cost per room varies by city so check with us; room sharing is required), registration fees, per diem (generally a flat $35-$45/day for food when it is not provided), and other travel related to attending the conference.
+All RISE participants received full funding to attend one scientific conference annually.
+Paid was airfare, hotel (maximal cost per room varied by city; room sharing was required), registration fees, per diem (generally a flat $35-$45/day for food when it was not provided), and other travel related to attending the conference.

 Professional Development